decebals/licensius/README.md

 If the private key or the public key doesn't exists then licensius will create these files for you.
 The license will be a `license.dat` file.

+By default Licensius using DSA algorithm (the key length in bits is 1024) for generating keys (private and public).

 In `example` folder you have an example for license template (input) and and its associated license (output).

 The content for `template.dat` can be (see example folder):